What is a lichenoid drug eruption?

 The diagnosis may be suspected from the unusual clinical features and a skin biopsy then taken.
 The pathological features of a lichenoid drug eruption may be difficult to distinguish from idiopathic lichen planus, but the diagnosis of lichenoid drug eruptions may be suggested by the types and distribution of inflammatory cells as well as other changes.

 A detailed history of medications taken in the preceding year, including those taken only briefly (or even just once), may help to identify the culprit.

 Sometimes patch testing with the drug may confirm the identification, but false negatives are common.

 A ‘challenge test’ involves deliberately re-administering the drug to the patient expecting the eruption to reappear, but more rapidly.
-Sometimes this happens unintentionally when another member of the same class of drugs is given to treat the original medical problem or the same drug is given for a different problem.
+Sometimes this happens unintentionally when another member of the same class of drugs is given to treat the original medical problem, or the same drug is provided for a different issue.

-Ceasing the suspected medication with resolution of the rash is usually taken as confirmation of the diagnosis and drug trigger.
+Ceasing the suspected medication with the resolution of the rash is usually taken as confirmation of the diagnosis and drug trigger.

-Ceasing the trigger medication results in improvement, although it can take weeks to months for the rash to disappear.
+The trigger medication should be stopped and should result in improvement in the rash, although it can take weeks to months for it to disappear.
 Commonly flat pigmented freckles persist and fade more slowly.
-Nail disease will take 6 months or more to clear, although improvement can be seen gradually extending over this time.
+Nail disease will take six months or more to clear, although improvement can be seen gradually extending over this time.

 Sometimes the medication cannot be ceased because of the importance of the underlying medical condition compared to the rash, e.g. imatinib for chronic myeloid leukaemia or gastrointestinal stromal tumour.
-The dose may be reduced or continued unchanged and the rash treated with topical steroid cream or, if very extensive and severe, oral corticosteroids such as predniso(lo)ne.
-This may give good relief or even resolution.
+The dose may be reduced or continued unchanged and the rash treated with topical steroid cream or, if very extensive and severe, oral corticosteroids such as prednisone or prednisolone.
+Steroids may give good relief or even resolution.